A Local’s Guide to Travel in Sicily

 Palermo is the capital and largest city in Sicily, sitting on the far western edge of the island.
 It’s a perfect starting point for a Sicily trip, and with its 700,000 residents, is a true metropolis teeming with life.

-Palermo has a lot to see and do within the city itself, but it’s also conveniently located to a number of other towns and attractions that are worth checking out.
-From Palermo, you can easily do day trips to discover the coastal town of Cefalù, the nearby beaches like Mondello, the noble villas in Bagheria, and the Norman cathedral in Monreale.
+There's a lot to do in the city itself, but it’s also close to a number of other towns and attractions that are worth checking out.
+You can easily do day trips to the coastal town of Cefalù, nearby beaches like Mondello and San Vito Lo Capo, the noble villas in Bagheria, and the Norman cathedral in Monreale.
+Trapani is just 90 minutes away by car, and you can also visit Erice and the salt pans along the coast.

 With 4 or 5 days, you could visit quite a lot in the area around Palermo and Trapani.